 BLACK CRAPPIE fishing continues to pick up, good reports for crappie from a number of areas, including Candlewood Lake, Lake Lillinonah, Rainbow Reservoir, Rogers Lake, Roseland Lake, and Park Pond.
-FISHING SEASONS.
-Anglers are reminded that the fishing season at several lakes and ponds scattered throughout the state closed on Monday, October 31st, most notably LAKE WONOSKOPOMUC, GREEN FALLS RESERVOIR and SHENIPSIT RESERVOIR.
-Please refer to the 2016 CT Angler's Guide for additional locations.

-TROUT- RIVERS & STREAMS - Temperatures are dropping,

-but the lack of significant rain continues to keep many streams at or near record low flow levels (see stream flow graphic on page 3).
+TROUT- RIVERS & STREAMS - Temperatures are dropping, but the lack of significant rain continues to keep many streams at or near record low flow levels (see stream flow graphic on page 3).

 Farmington River - Fishing continues to be good and the conditions for this weekend should be good.
-Flows are clear and very low, currently 57 CFS at Riverton with the Still River adding 32 CFS, and water temperatures are in the low 50's°F.
+Flows are clear and low, currently 53 CFS at Riverton with the Still River adding 59 CFS, and water temperatures are in the low 50's°F.

-Hatches/patterns include Isonychia (#12-14, parachute style), Blue Wing Olives (#18, 22-24, mid-late afternoon), Caddis (tan #16-18, all day; brown #16-18), Midges (#20-32, morning), and Rusty Spinner (#14-20, mornings).
-White Wooly Buggers, Muddlers, Micky Finn, or Grey or Black Ghosts (#4-10) are standard streamers.
+Hatches/patterns fall patterns are in full swing- try the "Great Brown Autumn Sedge" especially late afternoon.
+Other standards include the Blue Wing Olives (#18, 22-24, mid-late afternoon), Caddis (tan #16-18, all day; brown #16-18), Midges (#20-32, morning), and Rusty Spinner (#14-20, mornings).
+White Wooly Buggers, Muddlers, Grey or Black Ghosts (#4-10) are standard streamers.
 Bottom bouncing nymphs with Caddis pupa (#14-16), Serendipity (#14-16), Prince (#6-18) and Hare's ear (#8-20) works well.

-Housatonic River - Conditions for the weekend should be good, with 1,200 Rainbow Trout (12 + inch fish) stocked last week (10/26) and good weather forecast and recently improved flows.
-The river had been very low (near record low levels at times) but last week's rain provided a nice jumpstart (currently 332 CFS at Falls Village and 371 CFS at Gaylordsville)..
+Housatonic River - Conditions for the weekend should be good.
+The river flows are comfortable for fishing, but ahe low side, currently 292 CFS at Falls Village and 341 CFS at Gaylordsville.
 Morning water temperatures are currently in the mid 40's °F.

-Patterns to try include Blue Wing Olive (#18-22, early morning; spinner fall in evening), Isonychia (#10-12 evening), Midges (#20-26) and Brown/tan caddis (#14-18, early morning & evening), Flying Ants (#14-18), Black and Cinnamon Ants (#16-18, midday, when breezy) and large streamers.
+Patterns to try include Blue Wing Olive (#18-22, early morning; spinner fall in evening), Midges (#20-26) and Brown/tan caddis (#14-18, early morning & evening) and large streamers.
 Try nymphing the pockets, deeper riffles and pool heads.